 The Bigger Picture

-By prioritizing mental health care in prisons, society sends a powerful message that rehabilitation is more important than punishment.
-When correctional systems address the root causes of criminal behavior, they create a ripple effect of positive outcomes.
-This approach fosters healthier communities, reduces crime rates, and strengthens the societal fabric.
+By prioritizing mental health care during incarceration, society sends a powerful message that rehabilitation is more important than punishment.
+When correctional systems address the root causes of criminal behavior, they create a ripple effect of positive outcomes, fostering healthier communities and reducing crime rates.

 Best Practices for Caring for Inmates with Mental Health Issues

-Understanding the need for mental health care for jailed people is one thing.
+Understanding the need for mental health care for people in jail is one thing.
 Investing in that care and recognizing how to deliver it is another.
 Here are some best practices for caring for incarcerated people with mental health issues.

 Screening and Diagnosis

-Early identification of mental health conditions is the foundation of effective care.
-Upon intake, inmates should undergo comprehensive mental health evaluations conducted by trained professionals.
-These assessments can help identify existing conditions, assess the risk of self-harm, and ensure timely intervention.
+Early identification of mental health conditions is vital to effective care.
+Patients should undergo comprehensive mental health evaluations by trained professionals at intake.
+These assessments can help identify existing conditions, assess the risk of self-harm, and allow for timely intervention.

 Access to Treatment